Nursing Assistant Training Acknowledgments

 The following must be true or completed prior to starting the Rasmussen College Nursing Assistant training.

 - Learner will be asked to sign a Registration Agreement as part of their registration process.

 - Learner must be eighteen (18) years of age or older, have earned a high school diploma or its equivalent, and cannot be a resident of California, Connecticut, Rhode Island or New York.

-- Learner must pass a background check through the Minnesota Department of Human Services or Illinois Department of Human Services.
+- Learner must pass a background check through the Minnesota Department of Human Services.

 - Learner must submit documentation of vaccination or proof of immunity by titer for hepatitis B.

 - Learner must submit documentation of vaccination for influenza.

 - Learner must submit documentation of tuberculosis testing and physical health examination.